Do I Accept the First Offer on My House, or Wait and See?

 Consider accepting the first offer if…

-- Carrying costs of paying mortgage, utilities, and insurance
+• Carrying costs of paying the mortgage, utilities, and insurance

-- You’re behind on mortgage payments or facing foreclosure or a short sale
+• You’re behind on mortgage payments and facing selling a house in foreclosure or going through a short sale

 Reject the first offer outright if…